arkaan27/IBM-Data-Science-Capstone-Project/README.md

    `conda env -f create environment.yml`

 4. Open [Capstone Project notebook](Capstone_Project.ipynb) and run through the cells to find more about the project.
-5. Make sure the environment selected is Data-Science-Capstone.
+5. Make sure the environment selected is Data-Science-Capstone by typing the following code:

+        `conda activate Data-Science-Capstone`

 # Detailed Code Report